vitorgalvao/watch-list-workflow/README.md

 ![Universal action for adding to watchlist](Workflow/images/about/ua.png)

-Search through and play items from your list via the Play Keyword (default: `wlp`).
+Search through and play items from your list via the `wlp` keyword.

 ![Showing items to play](Workflow/images/about/wlp.png)